API

 Parameters:

-• relation – The relation to return
+• relation – The relation to return.

-• location_type – The location type to relate to
+• location_type – The location type to relate to.

 Returns:

-The relation for the given location type
+A deepcopy of the relation object for the given relation and location type.

-get_all(logic: str | None = None) list[Relation][source]
+get_all(logic: str | None = None) dict[str, dict[str, Relation]][source]

 Returns: